-Nacheinander (neibeneinander): Step beside step (step after step).
-This references both the space and the time elapsed as Stephen travels Sandymount Strand.
+- Nacheinander (neibeneinander): Step beside step (step after step) references both space and time elapsed as Stephen travels Sandymount Strand.
 Nebeneinander is the passage through space; nacheinander is the passage through time.
-Space-time was unknown in 1904, but was understood when Joyce took up his pen to write the novel, Einstein having written his papers on both General and Special Relativity in 1905.
-Virginia Wolfe, another Modernist writer proposed that General Relativity would allow writers to know their futures.
-Wrong but it certainly would help Stephen’s contemplation of an uncertain future.
-According to Joseph Campbell the conflicting German terms pit the eternal against a discrete moment in time.
+Space-time was unknown in 1904 but was understood when Joyce took up his pen to write the novel.
+Einstein wrote his papers on both General and Special Relativity in 1905.
+Virginia Wolfe, another Modernist proposed that General Relativity would allow writers to know their futures.
+Wrong, but it certainly would help Stephen’s contemplation of an uncertain future.
+According to Joseph Campbell, the conflicting German terms pit the eternal against a discrete moment in time.

-Kevin Egan: A forgotten republican Irish hero, Egan is an earlier generation of expat exiled in Paris.
+- Kevin Egan: A forgotten republican Irish hero, Egan is an earlier generation of expat exiled in Paris.
 Stephen’s recollection of time spent with Egan is a disconcerting promise of what living abroad could become.
-Stephen’s current problem according to Campbell is how to escape from his juvenile ego.
+Stephen’s current problem, according to Campbell, is how to escape from his juvenile ego.